 Marine Mammalogist Job and Career Description

-Potential employers for marine mammalogists can include aquariums and zoological parks, governmental agencies (on the federal, state, and local levels), laboratories, museums, educational institutions, conservation groups, and military organizations.
+Potential employers for marine mammalogists can include aquariums and zoological parks, governmental agencies (on the federal, state, and local levels), laboratories, museums, educational institutions, conservation groups and military organizations.

 Education & Training

-The median annual wage in 2012 was $57,710 per year ($27.74 per hour) for the category of all zoologists and wildlife biologists.
-The lowest paid ten percent of zoologists and biological scientists earned less than $37,100 while the highest paid ten percent of zoologists and biological scientists earned more than $95,430 per year.
+The median annual wage in 2017 was $62,290 per year ($29.95 per hour) for the category of all zoologists and wildlife biologists.
+The lowest paid 10% of zoologists and biological scientists earned less than $39,620 while the highest paid ten percent of zoologists and biological scientists earned more than $99,700 per year.

-The salary individual marine mammalogists earn can vary widely depending on factors such as their level of education, their level of practical experience, the geographic area where the job is located, their area of specialization, and the specific duties that their role entails.
+The salary individual marine mammalogists earn can vary widely depending on factors such as their level of education, their level of practical experience, the geographic area where the job is located, their area of specialization and the specific duties that their role entails.

 According to the National Oceanic and Atmospheric Administration (NOAA), there really is no set data on students who go on to become marine mammalogists.
 But in 1990, the National Science Board reported that 75% who completed undergraduate studies were employed.

 The BLS reports jobs for zoologists and wildlife biologists — which includes marine mammalogists and other marine scientists — will grow at a rate of approximately 8% over the decade from 2016 to 2026.
 This represents a slower rate of growth than the average for all professions.

 Demand for more people in these fields will grow in order to study the increasing interactions between humans and animals in their natural habitats.
 But growth will likely be limited because of the funding and budgetary restrictions set forth by various levels of government.

 The field of marine mammalogy is particularly competitive to enter as there are many more interested job seekers than positions available.
 Candidates with extensive practical experience and a high level of education will have the best job prospects in this popular field.